A Low-rank Method for Parameter-dependent Fluid-structure Interaction Discretizations With Hyperelasticity: Discretization and solution of the matrix-Newton iteration

 Furthermore, we need the discrete operators $A_1$, $A_2 \in \mathbb{R}^{M \times M}$ such that

 In our discrete finite element space, every unknown

-consists of a discrete pressure $p_h \in \mathbb{R}^N$, a discrete velocity and deformation that are $v_h$, $u_h \in \mathbb{R}^{2N}$ if $d=2$ and $v_h$, $u_h \in \mathbb{R}^{3N}$ if $d=3$.
+consists of a discrete pressure $p_h \in L_h$, a discrete velocity and deformation that are $v_h\in V_h$, $u_h \in W_h$.
 Since all the operators discretized by the matrices $A_0$, $A_1$ and $A_2$ are linear, the corresponding operators can be discretized by choosing appropriate trial functions.
-Evaluation of linear operators, if the argument is contained in the finite element space of dimension $M$, is possible via matrix vector product.
-For the nonlinear operators in (\ref{equation_fsi_problem_weak1}), this is not possible.
+The application of linear operators, if the argument is contained in the finite element space of dimension $M$, is possible via matrix-vector products.
+For the nonlinear operators in (\ref{equation_fsi_problem_weak1}) this is not possible.

-\subsection{The Jacobian Matrices}
+\subsection{The Jacobian matrices}

 To linearize the nonlinear operators in (\ref{equation_fsi_problem_weak1}), we apply the Newton iteration \cite[Section 7.1.1]{book_quarteroni_newton1} due to its relevance and fast convergence rate when it comes to finite elements for the Navier-Stokes equations (compare \cite[Section 4.4]{Ric17} and \cite[Remark 6.44]{book_john_inc_flows1}).
-Picard (fixed-point) iteration will be discussed in \cref{chap_picard_iteration1}.
+As an alternative, the Picard (fixed-point) iteration will be discussed in \cref{chap_picard_iteration1}.
 For linearization via the Newton iteration, we introduce the discrete Jacobian matrices for the nonlinear operators in (\ref{equation_fsi_problem_weak1}). $J_\rho(x_h) \in \mathbb{R}^{N \times N}$ is the discrete Jacobian matrix of

 $J_\mu(x_h) \in \mathbb{R}^{N \times N}$ the one of

 and $J_\lambda(x_h) \in \mathbb{R}^{N \times N}$ the one of